yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 More particularly, IP addresses are ephemeral and forbidden in SNI and therefore pins MUST NOT be associated with IP addresses.
-Similarly, CA names or public keys associated with server MUST NOT be used for indexing.
+Similarly, CA names or public keys associated with server MUST NOT be used for indexing as they may change over time.

 # Message Definitions